 What are Bitcoins?

-Accounting for Bitcoin
+Accounting for Cryptocurrency

 - Cryptocurrency is NOT treated as currency to determine losses or gains under tax laws.